Hassan bin Mohamed Al Thani

-Sheikh Hassan bin Mohamed bin Ali Al Thani (born 1960 in Doha) A prominent member of the Qatari royal family and the grandson of the former Emir of Qatar is a Qatari artist, collector, researcher, and educator in the field of modern art from the Arab world, India, and Asia.
+Sheikh Hassan bin Mohamed bin Ali Al Thani (born 1960 in Doha)He is a member of the Qatari royal family and the grandson of the former Emir of Qatar is a Qatari artist, collector, researcher, and educator in the field of modern art from the Arab world, India, and Asia.
 His multi-billion dollar art collection is one of the most valuable and extensive in the Middle East.
 He is Vice Chairperson of Qatar Museums Authority, Advisor for Cultural Affairs at Qatar Foundation and founder of Mathaf: Arab Museum of Modern Art.

 In 2013, he was elected Chair of the International Council of Museums Arab Countries Alliance (ICOM-ARAB).

 Family

 He is the son of Sheikh Muhammad bin Ali Al Thani and grandson of the former ruler of Qatar, the Emir Ali bin Abdulla Al Thani.
 He is married to Al-Anoud Khalid Al-Thani and is father of eight children.